 Having said that, it would have taken me quite some time to figure out how to do it if I didn't have Matt showing me every step, but still - it only took me 2 minutes to learn and do!

-As a programmer in other languages I'm no stranger to coding and IDEs, but my first impressions of R, RStudio and the tidyverse are positive - I'm understanding everything and I'm making good progress, even though it is the early stages.
+As a programmer in other languages I'm no stranger to coding and IDEs, but my first impressions of learning R, RStudio and the tidyverse are positive - I'm understanding everything and I'm making good progress, even though it is the early stages.

 Joining Data in R